demattosanthony/carNocar/README.md

 ### detect.py
       Description:
-          Program to run trained pytorch model on either live video or passed in image.
-Uses python threading for live video in order to be as real time as possible.
+          Multithreaded program to run trained pytorch model on either live video or passed in image.
+Uses python threading to continuously get frames from the Video feed in order to be a real time system or else it would fall behind with the time it takes to get the output from the model.
 Will use each parking space coordinate from coords.txt and pass it throught the model for the predicted output.
+Accesses functions from database.py that will update each spots status in the db.

       Command Line Arguments:
-          --live : defaults to True to show live video, can set to false to run model on image instead --img : path to image that you want to run model on
+          --live : defaults to True to show live video, can set to false to run model on image instead --img : path to image that you want to run model on --showOutput : boolean flag that will show OpenCV output window if set to True, defaults to True

       Output:
           Will show OpenCV window with green rectangles around predicted open spaces and red rectangles around predicted spaces that contain cars.
+Sends each spots status to database.

 ## Training